 ECUAMOD - simulating tax and benefit policies for development in Ecuador

-ECUAMOD was launched in 2016.
-During 2017 two training courses took place in Quito, Ecuador with government officials and researchers including representatives from the Central Bank of Ecuador and the Ministries of Economic Policy and Finance of Ecuador.
+After ECUAMOD was launched in 2016, four training courses on ECUAMOD model have taken place.
+Participants have included government officials and researchers, such as representatives from the Central Bank of Ecuador and the Ministries of Economic Policy and Finance of Ecuador.

 The close liaison and exchange with the national teams for Bolivia, Colombia and Peru will continue to foster the learning between these countries.
 This collaboration between the Latin American countries and models is co-ordinated by the International Inequalities Institute at the London School of Economics and Political Science, a partner of SOUTHMOD programme since 2022.